ConorWilliams/AoC_2024/include/yeti/README.md

 In yeti parsers are passed by value, this follows the precedent of passing functions value in the `std::`.

+Many types in yeti use deducing `this`, these types are marked as final as they are not inheritance proofed.

 ## The parser hierarchy

 __Parser function__: `parser_fn: P -> S -> T -> E -> bool`

-1. Is a move constructible type.
+1. Is a non-throwing move-constructible type.
 2. If `P` defines a `::type` then `X <- ::type` else `X <- void`.
 3. If `X` and `S` are both non-void then `X` is `std::common_with` `S`.
 4. Can be invoked with an `S` to produce a `result<yeti::decay_t<S>, T, E>`.